 It won’t come as a surprise to learn that the free lunch wasn’t really free.
 As everyone knows the patron of a saloon had to buy a beer or some other sort of drink in order to partake of whatever edibles the proprietor had to offer.
 What might be news, though, is that it wasn’t exactly what we would call lunch nowadays.
 It was more of a snack eaten between meals, sometimes around noontime, sometimes not.

-Although the standard free-lunch time began at 11:00 a.m., some saloon keepers put out a spread as early as 9:00 in the morning, hours after most working people had their breakfasts.
+Although the standard free-lunch time began at 11:00 a.m. through much of the 19th century, some saloon keepers put out a spread as early as 9:00 in the morning, hours after most working people had their breakfasts.
 Or it might be at night – a kind of happy hour.
 At some saloons lunch on the house was provided every day, but at others it was more of a special occasion celebrating a grand opening, holiday, or proprietor’s birthday.

 The dishes did not conform to our modern idea of a snack.
 In early June of 1872 the owner of a Sioux City IA saloon promised a Saturday morning spread where patrons could accompany their juleps and Roman punches with oyster soup, fish with egg sauce, deviled ham, lobster salad, pickled oysters, salmon, tongue, pickles, lettuce, and radishes – a very different kind of morning break than today’s coffee and doughnuts.
 Which proves that our snacks have become lighter, while lunch has gained the stature of a regular meal.
 It also shows that profit on the sale of whiskey and beer could be more than enough to underwrite a veritable feast.